bxparks/AUnit/README.md

 unsigned short ushortValue = 5;
 assertEqual(5U, ushortValue);
 ```
-But on Teensy-ARM and ESP8266, a 16-bit (short) can be promoted to a 32-bit
+But on Teensy-ARM, ESP8266, and ESP32, a 16-bit (short) can be promoted to a
-(int) without loss of precision, so the above will compile just fine.
+32-bit (int) without loss of precision, so the above will compile just fine.
 For
 portability, the following should be used on all platforms:
 ```
 unsigned short ushortValue = 5;